spookey/lockpickr/Readme.rst

 :warning: Do **not** pick locks you do not own or don't have permission to do so!
 Anything else is burglary or malicious injury of property! *No exceptions*!

-This is still work in progress, I will still have to figure out the correct sizes and values, and find the best working medal
+This is still work in progress, I will still have to figure out the correct sizes and values, and find the best working metal